Policies and Procedures

 Petition documents must be submitted to Off-Campus Study & Exchanges with the completed Skidmore application to off campus.
 Off-Campus Study & Exchanges presents these materials to CAS; CAS reviews the petitions and makes the final decision on eligibility for off-campus study.

 Students are notified of the Committee's decision by Off-Campus Study & Exchanges.
 Students should allow two (2) weeks for processing and presentation to the Committee.
 Students should submit their application to Off-Campus Study & Exchanges at least three (3) weeks prior to the application deadline of their chosen program.
 Students should not submit applications to their program provider of choice without prior CAS approval.

 Off-Campus Study Outside of the Junior Year

-Customarily, second-semester sophomores and first-semester juniors apply to study off campus.
+Customarily, students apply to study off campus during their junior year.
 Students at other stages in their Skidmore education are required to:

-- Submit, with their Skidmore program or Approved Program application, a one page letter of intent explaining why they want to study off campus outside of the junior year, including details about their academic plans for the remainder of their time at Skidmore;
+- Submit, with their Skidmore program or Approved Program online application, a short letter of intent explaining why they want to study off campus outside of the junior year, including details about their academic plans for the remainder of their time at Skidmore;

-- Submit a letter of faculty support (ideally from the student's faculty advisor) with their Skidmore program or Approved Program application.
+- Submit a letter of faculty support (ideally from the student's faculty advisor).
+This can be sent in an email to email@example.com